Solomon R. Guggenheim Museum: Other notable works

-Under Sweeney's tenure, in the 1950s, the Guggenheim acquired Constantin Brâncuși's Adam and Eve (1921) and works by other modernist sculptors such as Joseph Csaky, Jean Arp, Calder, Alberto Giacometti and David Smith.
+Under Sweeney's tenure, in the 1950s, the Guggenheim acquired Brâncuși's Adam and Eve (1921) and works by other modernist sculptors such as Joseph Csaky, Jean Arp, Calder, Alberto Giacometti and David Smith.
 Sweeney reached beyond the 20th century to acquire Paul Cézanne's Man with Crossed Arms (c.
 1899) and works by David Hayes, Willem de Kooning and Jackson Pollock.
+The museum also acquired works by such artists as Aristide Maillol, Jean Messagier, Fritz Hundertwasser and Eduardo Paolozzi, several Giacometti drawings and sculptures, a cubist drawing by Picasso and some Henri-Georges Adam engravings.
+In the 1960s, among Messer's acquisitions were Francis Bacon's triptych Three Studies for a Crucifixion and David Smith's sculpture Cubi XXVII. and pieces by Brâncuși, Calder, Giacometti, Klee, Léger, Joan Miró, Egon Schiele and František Kupka.